The best hotels in Merzouga

 The $280-420/night luxury camps are honestly more transparent about what you're getting.
 Luxury Camp Erg Chebbi in the deep dunes charges top dollar and delivers top-dollar Berber hospitality, proper beds, and actual plumbing.
 We'd rather you pay $350 for something real than $180 for something that pretends.

-Merzouga's best neighborhoods
+Merzouga's best hotel regions

 Prioritize the Erg Chebbi dune edge over the village center.
 You came for the dunes.
 Stay close enough to walk out your door and be in the sand in under 5 minutes.